-- On the comments tab, enable comments and select the Enriched mapping option (so that when comments are synced between your 1st and 2nd level teams, you know exactly who wrote them).
-For comment visibility, make sure the internal and public comments are synced to a public from 1st to 2nd level support, and only the public comments from the 2nd level team are synced to internal (as in the image below).
+- On the Comments tab, enable Comment Synchronization, and select the Enriched mapping option (so that when comments are synced between your 1st and 2nd level teams, you know who wrote them).
+For comment visibility, make sure the internal and public comments are synced to a comment, and the comments for the software project are synced to internal (as in the image below).

-Now, comments made by your 2nd level support team will appear as internal comments (made by syncuser) in the 1st level team's Jira Support Management system, and comments made by the 1st level team will appear as public comments in 2nd level support's Jira Service Management.
+Now, comments made by your 2nd level support team will appear as internal comments in the 1st level team's Jira Support Management system.

 Basic configuration is now complete – you can now go further and configure additional Field Mappings.